 What Is Laxative Misuse?

-It’s fairly common for people who struggle with bulimia nervosa or other eating disorders to misuse or abuse laxatives.
-In fact, one study found as many as 56% of people with purging-type conditions misuse these medications.
-[1]
+It’s pretty common for people who struggle with bulimia nervosa or other eating disorders to misuse or abuse laxatives.
+In fact, one study found as many as 56% of people with purging-type conditions misuse these medications.1

-The idea has become popular as a way to quickly move food through the body, bypassing the digestive process in order to avoid absorbing calories.
-For many people with BN, laxative use can also be expressed as compensatory behavior—an attempt to clear out the system after a binging episode.
+Using laxatives has become popular as a way to quickly eliminate waste from the body, bypassing the digestive process to avoid absorbing calories.
+For many people with BN, laxative use can also be expressed as compensatory behavior—an attempt to clear out the system after a bingeing episode.

 But these beliefs are based on a misunderstanding about how digestion and laxatives actually work.
-The medications cannot meaningfully help a person lose weight, nor do they meaningfully reduce the amount of food, fat, or calories that the body is absorbing.
+The medications cannot help a person lose weight, and they do not reduce the amount of food, fat, or calories the body absorbs.

 How Do Laxatives Work?